Dill Pickle Canning Recipe (How to Make Cucumber Pickle)

 What determines the shelf-life of a canned pickle is the canning lid.
 Nearly all canning lids guarantee their seal for 18 months.
 In my experience, canned pickles won't last a long time in the pantry once your family finds them!

 Store the canned pickles out of direct sunlight, such as in a pantry or shelf in a storage room.
-Rotate your stock so that the oldest jars are at the front and will be used first.
+Remember to rotate your stock, using the oldest jars first.

 A jar of pickles that has been packed and is ready for the brine to be poured over.